Book Reviews For "Prelude to a Quest"

 by Sherlynn A. Muckelroy

-Now, do I self-publish like I did with my Science Fiction Romance series, "A Quest of the Ages," or try my hand at the traditional process?
-I am NOW leaning toward the former.
+I have chosen to self-publish like I did with my Science Fiction Romance series, "A Quest of the Ages."

 The Las Cruces, NM Writer's Group and the new Pens of the West Writer's Group in Las Cruces, NM--all talented groups of men and women writers--have been a Godsend in critiquing this novel.
 Their input along with my BETA readers have made me a better writer, and I appreciate them tremendously.